Should I Sell or Rent My House?

 The costs of letting a house

-While you’ll earn money from your tenants, there are also many costs associated with renting out a home.
+While you’ll earn money from your tenants, there are also many costs associated with renting out a home, which can ultimately determine whether you sell or rent your property.
 As a new landlord, you’ll need to consider the following:

 - Mortgage payments